 I grew up in County Durham and West Yorkshire.
-I graduated from Manchester Metropolitan University with a first in Three Dimensional Design with a specialism in Glass and Metal.
-I completed my Masters through the University of Wolverhampton's Edinburgh Crystal Scholarship and spent a year as in-house glass designer for Edinburgh Crystal.
+I graduated from Manchester Metropolitan University with a First Class degree in Three Dimensional Design with a specialism in Glass and Metal.
+I completed my masters through the University of Wolverhampton's Edinburgh Crystal Scholarship and spent a year as in-house glass designer for Edinburgh Crystal.

-In 2003, I left Edinburgh to pursue my own practice and was encouraged by the support of the National Glass Centre, which offered cheap studio space and technical expertise.
-My studio was based at the National Glass Centre for nine years, during which I worked as a full-time, self-employed glass artist, making work to sell through galleries and commissions.
+In 2003, I left Edinburgh to pursue my own practice and was encouraged by the support of National Glass Centre, which offered inexpensive studio space and technical expertise.
+My studio practice was based at National Glass Centre for nine years, during which I worked as a full-time, self-employed glass artist, making work to sell through galleries and commissions, undertaking corporate commissions for Sage, Nova International (Great North Run), and HSBC as well as numerous private commissions.
 I also ran a second glass business, Juo Ltd, with co-director Jessamy Kelly, from 2006-2012, specialising in fused glass panels for domestic interiors and corporate projects.
-We created work for Newcastle Building Society, Newcastle NHS Trust, and Sunderland City Council amongst others and won the Pearsons Prize for Glass in Commercial Interiors.
+We created work for Newcastle Building Society, Newcastle NHS Trust, and Sunderland City Council among others, and won the Pearsons Prize for Glass in Commercial Interiors.

 I studied for my doctorate at University of Sunderland alongside my studio practice from 2009-2015.
-In my PhD research, I developed a new technique which incorporated the processes of waterjet cutting and kiln-forming, to develop and contain complex air-entrapment forms and imagery in the internal space of glass, a first kiln-forming.
-The research transformed by practice towards more personal, sculptural work for exhibition.
+In my PhD research, I developed a new technique in kiln-formed glass which incorporated the processes of waterjet cutting and kiln-forming, to develop and contain complex air-entrapment forms and imagery in the internal space of glass, a first in glassmaking.
+The research transformed my practice towards more personal, sculptural work for exhibition.

-I continue my artistic practice from my studio at 36 Lime Street Studios, Newcastle-upon-Tyne, alongside my work as Waterjet Technician for University of Sunderland and National Glass Centre.
+I continue my artistic practice from my studio at 36 Lime Street Studios, Newcastle, and exhibit in the UK and internationally, alongside my work as Waterjet Technician for University of Sunderland and National Glass Centre.